Frank Deford, renowned sportswriter, dead at 78

 The death was confirmed Monday by NPR, where Deford delivered commentaries for 37 years.

-Deford was also well known for a decades-long career at Sports Illustrated, where he started working in 1962.
-Deford wrote lengthy features on iconic sports figures like Bob Knight, the controversial Indiana basketball coach, and Billy Conn, the boxer known as "The Pittsburgh Kid."
+He was also well known for a decades-long career at Sports Illustrated, where he started working in 1962.
+The SI Twitter account called him a "titan and a gentleman."

+Deford wrote lengthy features on iconic sports figures like Bob Knight, the cantankerous Indiana basketball coach, and Billy Conn, the boxer known as "The Pittsburgh Kid."

-Deford was awarded the National Humanities Medal by President Barack Obama in 2013 "for transforming how we think about sports."
+He was awarded the National Humanities Medal by President Barack Obama in 2013 "for transforming how we think about sports."

 "A dedicated writer and storyteller, Mr. Deford has offered a consistent, compelling voice in print and on radio, reaching beyond scores and statistics to reveal the humanity woven into the games we love," Obama said.

-Deford appeared on and wrote regularly for NPR until just a few weeks ago.
-He announced his retirement in a column published May 3.
+Deford wrote regularly for NPR and delivered commentaries on "Morning Edition" until just a few weeks ago.

-"I've been delivering these little homilies since 1980 -- that's 37 years -- and altogether, NPR statisticians tell me, my bloviation total is 1,656 commentaries -- and I trust you've hung onto every word," Deford wrote.
-"And now, Ladies and gentlemen, boys and girls, children of all ages, I bid you goodbye, and take my leave."
+"From the Super Bowl as Shakespeare to the Sports Curmudgeon, to his regular castigating of the NCAA over how it treats its student athletes, to America's complicated love affair with the NFL, Frank made every week memorable," NPR noted at the time.

+In his final appearance, Deford marveled that his "bloviation total" was 1,656 commentaries.
+He said he was grateful to have reached an audience that included people who "haven't necessarily given a hoot about sports."